San Jose: Urge City Council members to remove cannabis from the proposed at-home smoking ban!

 2016: Voters approved a ballot initiative legalizing marijuana for adults and establishing a regulated marijuana market.

-2017: Licensing and regulatory system for medical marijuana businesses is paired with similar regulatory system being developed for non-medical, now under one agency.
+2017: Licensing and regulatory system for medical marijuana businesses is paired with a similar regulatory system being developed for non-medical, now under one agency.

 2018: First legal sales for adult consumers began!